Continuity Is a Runtime Problem

 A lot.

-Because once continuity becomes the primitive instead of the side effect, the entire shape of the system changes.
+Because once continuity becomes the primitive instead of the side effect, the entire shape of the runtime changes.

 Time stops behaving like: